manuelteuber/silverstripe-watermarkable/README.md

 class MyImage extends WatermarkImage {

-  // by overriding this, you can define whehter to automatically add the watermark or not
+  // by overriding this, you can define whether to automatically add the watermark or not
   // (this can also be controlled in templates for every single image) protected $addWatermark = true;